hwpang/ChemicalCalculator/README.md

     - Created ijupyter notebook for example
     - Created `main.py` for example

-## Instructions for installing the package
+## Instructions for installing the package and running the test suite

 - Clone the repo by `git clone https://github.com/hwpang/ChemicalCalculator.git`